 About the Audience Experience

-Love Letters at Home is an intimate participatory event in which audience and performers offer dedications and declarations of love, past and present.
+Love Letters at Home is an intimate participatory event in which the audience and performers offer dedications and declarations of love, past and present.
 It is collaboratively written with its audience, who temporarily become a community of close friends across the performance.

 Once an audience member has booked their ticket, they are invited to send in a music request with a dedication to someone they love.

 Audiences will receive a reminder email the day before with a password and Zoom link to attend.
 The performance will last just under one hour.

 ""The dedications are manifestly authentic and heartbreakingly sincere.
 At the performance I attended, there were testimonies of love for an adored girlfriend; for a disabled child; for a paternally abused and suicidal sister.
 I don't think I have ever wept so much in a show, just seeing others quietly trying not to cry when it came to their contribution...
 The sense of collective sympathy created (without any group therapy chat) is profoundly comforting, and it's combined with surprisingly delightful light relief.
 Gaze into the eyes of the stranger opposite you for a full minute and enjoy a slow dance at the end.”"

 Independent on Sunday